YianLai0327/RL_final_project/caption_final/README.md

 ##  Execution Instructions
 Run the scripts in the following order to generate the datasets.

-*Note: The scripts below will output their final JSON/Audio files into the data/ directory.*
+*Note: The scripts below will output their final JSON/Audio files.*

 ### Phase 1: Music Data Pipeline
 1. Download & Analyze Music Crawls royalty-free BGM and calculates BPM/Energy features.